Attend an online information session

 Special Imaging technologists work in a highly specialized field operating sophisticated imaging equipment.
 They provide detailed cross-sectional images of the human body, assisting physicians with quality patient diagnosis and treatment.

-Students have the option to take both CT and MRI together as a single 12-month (four quarters) program, or the CT or MRI alone as an individual 6-month (two quarters) program.
+Students have options to take both CT and MRI together as a single 12-month (four quarters) program, or CT or MRI alone as an individual 6-month (two quarters) program.
 Any option results in the student receiving a University certificate in the modality of choice.
 If you are interested in getting your Bachelor's degree with a CT and/or MRI emphasis, visit our BSRS page.

 - Any option is a full-time, 40 hour-per-week program, which includes didactic and clinical experience.

 - Clinical involves four (4), eight (8) hour days per week.

 - Classes are scheduled for one day per week and may require the student to be on campus.
 There are no arrangements for part-time or evening status.

 - Students will experience hands on training in their chosen modality.

 - Current ARRT Registry in Radiography (R) by program start date.